 - Flyers, brochures, mailers, business cards: For your public appearances, like readings or book signings at a book festival.
 You can deduct the cost of design, printing, and distribution.

-- Promotional items or giveaways (some examples might be bookmarks, book bags that promote your title or your book jacket design, tee shirts, pens, pads, etc.)
+- Promotional items or giveaways: Ssome examples might be bookmarks, book bags that promote your title or your book jacket design, tee shirts, pens, or pads.

 - Signage: For example, to announce your book signing, and display costs.
 This could include banners, posters—even a billboard if you had the budget for it!

 If you are a self-published author who paid an all-inclusive fee to publish and promote your book, make sure you check to see if promotional items are included in your package.
 Depending on your tax status, you may be able to break out the cost of these advertising fees to include them in your Schedule C deductions.

 This article is meant to give a general insight into tax information that might apply to writers, and to provide readers an entry point so they can research further.
 While every effort was made to ensure the information in this article was accurate at the time it was written, the Book Publishing site guide is a writer—not a tax expert.
 Therefore, anyone filing their taxes should consult a qualified tax preparer or tax expert for updated federal and state income tax and sales tax laws and further specifics on how these rules might apply to an individual tax situation.

 For specific IRS resources regarding the subjects mentioned in this article, refer to IRS Publication 334 (2012), Tax Guide for Small Business.
 The general information included in this article is not to be used to avoid tax penalties that might be levied by the IRS (see the Treasury Circular 230 regulation for the specific provision).